plajjan/peakflow-pcap/README.md

 Fun stuff
 ---------
-The reasponse sent by Peakflow for a PCAP download requests contains the following headers;
+The response sent by Peakflow for a PCAP download requests contains the following headers;

     Pragma:PHP-Thinks-Its-So-Smart
     Cache-Control:But-It's-REALLY-DUMB